 - Finger-Licking Poison: Used as the answer to the challenge for the first arm of Osiris — identifying the murder weapon that killed a young princess.
 By poisoning the victim's eyeliner and then spilling it, the killer ensured the victim would lick their finger to wet the dried eyeliner, then lick it a second time to make it usable again, thus being poisoned by it.

-- Horse Archer: During the challenge for the second arm of Osiris, the pharaoh Rameses uses a bow and arrow as his first weapon to try and ensure his victory.
+- Horse Archer: During the challenge for the second arm of Osiris (a chariot race), the pharaoh Rameses uses a bow and arrow as his first weapon to try and ensure his victory.
 Josh avoids them neatly.
+During the final stage of the race, when Josh gets far enough ahead that Rameses' other weapons can't reach him anymore, Rameses returns to the bow and arrows but again fails to hit his target.

 - Knows the Ropes: During the challenge for the final piece of Osiris's mummy, the player is provided with three weapons, including the sacred knot of Isis.
 Used as a lasso, it's able to defeat the second piece of the monster Ammit, an enormous crocodile head, by forcibly binding its mouth shut.